How to Choose the Right Therapist

 Starting therapy can feel like a big step.
 In Oxford, where services span from private clinics in Jericho and Summertown to NHS referrals across Oxfordshire, knowing where to begin is half the battle.
-If you’re considering counselling but feel overwhelmed, you’re not alone.
+If you are considering counselling but feel overwhelmed, you are not alone.
 This guide cuts through the noise, explains your options, and helps you make a confident, informed choice.

-Before we dive in, if you're still unsure what therapy actually involves, you can understand What Is Therapy And Do I Need It?
+Before we dive in, if you are still unsure what therapy actually involves, you can understand What Is Therapy And Do I Need It?.

 Why Finding the Right Therapist Matters

-Therapy isn’t one-size-fits-all.
+Therapy is not one-size-fits-all.
 Choosing the right counsellor is one of the most important decisions you can make on your mental health journey.
 It affects how safe you feel, how honest you can be, and whether therapy works at all.

-In fact, up to 50% of people stop therapy within the first three sessions when the match isn’t right.
-This isn’t about qualifications alone; the way a therapist communicates, listens, and relates to you matters just as much.
+In fact, up to 50% of people stop therapy within the first three sessions when the match is not right.
+This is not about qualifications alone; the way a therapist communicates, listens, and relates to you matters just as much.
 Some clients want a structured, goal-oriented approach; others prefer to explore their thoughts more openly.

-"The right counsellor isn’t just available.
+"The right counsellor is not just available.
 They make you feel safe, seen, and supported."

 Your Counselling Options in Oxford